KrailOrg/krail/README.md

 ---

+Krail has now been updated to Vaadin 8, and Serialization implement to enable use in a clustered environment.

+Vaadin Push is temporarily broken

-Krail has now been updated to Vaadin 8.
-The next step is to try migrating to [Eclipse Vert](http://vertx.io/).
+The next step is to try migrating to [Eclipse Vert.x](http://vertx.io/).
 If that is successful, from that point, the emphasis will be on providing user interface platform designed for use within a distributed environment, and specifically on vertx.

 Normally the versions of the various libraries are independent, but to simplify the transition to Vaadin 8, they are being brought temporarily into line: